Issue 14-152024

 Current Development

-by Boibaswata CHAKRABORTY 17 March 2025
+by Boibaswata CHAKRABORTY Lorenza FIUMI 17 March 2025

-Recent Attacks on Maritime Security in the Red Sea – An Indian Perspective Boibaswata CHAKRABORTY The Red Sea, a vital maritime corridor linking the Indian Ocean to the Mediterranean, facilitates approximately 12% of global trade.
-Since October 2023, the Yemeni militia Ansar Allah (Houthis) has intensified assaults on commercial vessels, disrupting trade and prompting military …More
+Recent Attacks on Maritime Security in the Red Sea – An Indian Perspective by Boibaswata CHAKRABORTY The Red Sea, a vital maritime corridor linking the Indian Ocean to the Mediterranean, facilitates approximately 12% of global trade.
+Since October 2023, the Yemeni militia Ansar Allah (Houthis) has intensified assaults on commercial vessels, disrupting trade and prompting …More

 2024